-The Munson typewriter is a remarkable piece of engineering, with a complex and original mechanical design packed into a small frame.
-With its inner workings largely exposed, the typewriter comes to life with moving rods and levers when in use.
+The Munson typewriter is a remarkable piece of engineering, featuring a complex and original mechanical design compactly built into a small frame.
+With much of its inner workings exposed, the machine comes to life when in use, with rods and levers visibly in motion.

-The Munson does not have type bars but uses a horizontal type cylinder (about the size of one’s finger) that slides from side-to-side and rotates to have the correct character move into position.
-Then a hammer strikes from behind, pushing the paper against the ribbon and type cylinder.
-Type cylinders with different fonts were available and easy to switch around.
+Rather than typebars, the Munson employs a horizontal type cylinder, about the size of a finger, that slides side to side and rotates to position the correct character.
+A hammer then strikes from behind, pushing the paper against the ribbon and type cylinder.
+Interchangeable type cylinders with various fonts were available and could be easily swapped.

-With two shift keys, uppercase and figures, only three rows of keys are required.
+Equipped with two shift keys, one for uppercase, the other for figures, only three rows of keys were needed.

 “Equally adapted to the business man, the stenographer, the lawyer, the minister or the doctor.”